Updated March 31, 2026

 Most craft breweries in Tennessee start by looking at general liability, commercial property, liquor liability, workers' compensation if they have 5 or more employees, and inland marine coverage for equipment in transit or mobile property.
 Taproom operations can also make customer injury and slip and fall protection especially important.

 Brewery insurance cost in Tennessee varies based on taproom size, brewing equipment, alcohol service, location, payroll, and claims history.
-The state data provided shows an average premium range of $121 to $484 per month, but actual pricing varies by coverage choices and underwriting details.
+Actual pricing varies by coverage choices and underwriting details.

-The main Tennessee-specific requirements in the provided data are workers' compensation for businesses with 5 or more employees and commercial auto minimums if the brewery uses business vehicles.
+The main Tennessee-specific requirements are workers' compensation for businesses with 5 or more employees and commercial auto minimums if the brewery uses business vehicles.
 Many commercial leases also ask for proof of general liability coverage, so it helps to have that documentation ready.

 It can, depending on the policy structure and endorsements selected.
 For Tennessee breweries, equipment breakdown coverage for breweries is often considered for fermentation equipment, cooling systems, and other brewing equipment that could stop production after a mechanical failure or storm-related outage.